Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

   <img src="https://user-images.githubusercontent.com/67901472/152634903-84c77af7-2a5e-4f3a-8a83-4e17732a7330.gif" alt="animated" width=6000", height="500"/>
 </p>

-Where the larger rectangle represent the input data, using a eindow of two, and the smaller rectangle is the output data which we are trying to predict.
+Where the larger rectangle represents the input data, using a window of two, and the smaller rectangle is the output data that we are trying to predict.
-Notice that in this study the test set will be the green big rectangle, since we want to estimate the unknown future value.
+Notice that in this study the test set will be the green big rectangle since we want to estimate the unknown future value.

 The other functions basically fulfill the need of splitting the data into the train and test set.
-However this could have been dne using scikit-learn's predefined function, in order to implement the window, it was easier to code a udf.
+However this could have been done using scikit-learn's predefined function, in order to implement the window, it was easier to code a UDF.
 This is also the same case for the validation split.

-Moreover, since the human brain feels much more comfortable when visualizing things, it was good practice to develop a function which is able to plot, the validation set, the test set and the prediction for t+? (**?** since you can predict for more than one period ahead).
-Aditionally, this plot includes written conclusions, the expected price of the stock and the spread intervals, taken from the validation performance.
+Moreover, since the human brain feels much more comfortable when visualizing things, it was good practice to develop a function that is able to plot, the validation set, the test set, and the prediction for t+? (**?** since you can predict for more than one period ahead).
+Additionally, this plot includes written conclusions, the expected price of the stock, and the spread intervals, taken from the validation performance.

 ```python
 def windowing(train, val, WINDOW, PREDICTION_SCOPE):